TCU Payment Options

 |Option B – Payment Plan

-Payments may be made by check, cash, money order, cashier’s check, wire transfer or credit card.
+Payments may be made by check, money order, cashier’s check, wire transfer, or credit card.
 Online payments can be made by check or credit card.
-TCU accepts American Express, Discover, MasterCard, or Visa.
-Other cards that are now accepted are Diners Club, JCB, China Union, BC Card, and DinaCard.
+TCU accepts all major credit or debit cards.
 If you need to obtain your current balance, dial 817/257-7836 or check my.tcu.edu.

 Credit Card Payments:

-Student Account payments are only accepted on-line.
+Student Account payments are only accepted online.
 TCU accepts American Express, Discover, MasterCard, or Visa.
 Other cards that are now accepted are Diners Club, JCB, China Union, BC Card, and DinaCard.
-A 2.75% convenience fee will be assessed on all credit/debit card payments.
-To make an on-line credit card payment click here.
+A 2.85% convenience fee will be assessed on all credit/debit card payments.
+To make an online credit card payment click here.

-Student Account payments may be made directly to TCU by debiting your checking account.
+Student Account payments may be made directly to TCU out of your checking or savings account.
 There is NO fee for paying by e-Check (ACH).
 To make an online ACH payment click here.

 Mail Payments (including 529 plans):